artem-istranin/system-design-sandbox/sixt/SIXT.md

       for already large-scale app.
 Therefore, I would go with AWS EKS (Kubernetes) even though deployment complexity is high.
 As a note, next best alternative would be AWS Fargate Elastic Container Service (ECS).
 If we design a startup MVP, I would go with AWS App Runner for easiest fully managed solution.
-3. For Cars/Users/Prices databases, we will use Postgres SQL as discussed earlier, which we run on AWS RDS, since we need strong consistency and ACID transactions for booking the cars and CDC (Change Data Capture) for updating the data.
-If we will be interested in optimizing database for lower latency and higher scalability we can go with AWS Aurora, but for now I decide on AWS RDS.
+3. For Cars/Users/Prices/Rides databases, we will use Postgres SQL as discussed earlier, which we run on Amazon Aurora, since we need strong consistency, ACID transactions for booking the cars and CDC (Change Data Capture) for updating the data.
-4. For User Sessions database, I can imagine using Dynamo DB for logging user sessions, where write throughput and scalability is more important than read latency and, it doesn't need to be relational database.
+4. For User Sessions database, I would prefer using Dynamo DB for logging user sessions, where write throughput and scalability is more important than read latency and, it doesn't need to be strongly relational database.

 ## Final Design Graph